titania7777/PCA-CBVR/README.md

 # The original repository of PCA-CBVR
-The paper is still under review.
-And we will update the example code soon.
+We will update the example code soon.

 The PCA-CBVR (Prototypical Category Approximation Content-Based Video Retrieval) is a proposed method among CBVR applications.